Many people assume that hair recovery depends on:

 ❌ frequent regimen changes

-📌 These behaviors can frighten follicles back into defensive mode.
+📌 These behaviors can frighten follicles back into defensive mode, a risk explained in why reducing inflammatory background determines whether shedding returns.

 Why stress hair loss recovery is always a “slow start”